rafaelwang112/FaceRecognitionCelebrityLookAlike/README.md

-# FaceRecognitionCelebrityLookAlike
+# Face Recognition Rapper Look-Alike
-Fun project to see who your celebrity look-alike is.
+Fun project to see who your rapper look-alike is.